ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 Two scenarios were identified for initiating the publish/subscribe process.
 For simplicity reasons, the security part was not detailed in the following diagrams.

-### Scenario 1 – Publish/Subscribe initiated by Publisher
+#### Scenario 1 – Publish/Subscribe initiated by Publisher

 In the first and most usual use case, the subscription process is initiated by the Owner of the Logistics Object.

 The following steps describe how publish and subscribe is proposed to be implemented in the ONE Record Internet of Logistics (**webhook model with dynamic subscription**):

-#### **Step 1 - Publish a Logistics Object**
+**Step 1 - Publish a Logistics Object**

 The publish action occurs when a Logistics Object is created on a ONE Record Server.
 At this stage the Logistics Object is accessible via the Server API to authorized companies.

-#### **Step 2 - Retrieve Subscription information from companies that you want to give access to**
+**Step 2 - Retrieve Subscription information from companies that you want to give access to**

 The second step is retrieving the subscription information from the companies you want to give access to this Logistics Object.
 To achieve this, the company publishing the Logistics Object must check with each of the companies it wants to give access to, whether they subscribe to these types of Logistics Objects.
 If they do, they provide the details of the endpoint where the Logistics Objects should be pushed to.

 The prerequisite to this is that the companies must know each other through a previous exchanged Company Identifier so that the machines can ask this question during operation.
 These Company Identifiers may also be retrieved from common or local directories.

-#### **Step 3 - Push to the company’s ONE Record Clients**
+**Step 3 - Push to the company’s ONE Record Clients**

 Once the subscription information is received the publisher would push the Logistics Object to the intended ONE Record Client using the details provided.
 If Client Subscription API (server) was not available at the time, then the publisher would need to queue and retry to publish the Logistics Object over a certain time.

-**Note**: In Publish & Subscribe, publishing parties need to save a list of all the parties subscribed to their Logistics Objects in their backend systems.
+> 📝 **Note:** In Publish & Subscribe, publishing parties need to save a list of all the parties subscribed to their Logistics Objects in their backend systems.
 One of the possibilities COULD be that the list of subscribers is persisted with the Logistics Object.

 ![A screenshot of a cell phone  Description automatically generated](file:////Users/henkmulder/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image002.png)